This blog was originally published in 2019, and it was updated in 2023.

 Your smartphone camera does more than take selfies.
-It can also be used to snap pictures of paper checks for mobile deposit, a way of banking that’s growing in popularity in America.
+It can also be used to snap pictures of paper checks for mobile deposit, a way of banking that’s growing in popularity.

-According to a Federal Reserve survey, 38 percent of U.S. banking consumers have made deposits with their smartphones, and that number is only likely to grow as the technology and safety do, too.
+According to a Federal Reserve survey, 51 percent of U.S. banking consumers have made deposits with their smartphones, which is only likely to grow alongside the technology and safety of mobile banking.

-If you’ve never deposited a check using your smartphone before, see how simple, safe and convenient it can be.
-Read on to learn more about mobile check deposit.
+If you’ve never deposited a check using your smartphone, see how simple, safe and convenient it can be.
+Read on to learn more about mobile check deposits.

 When Can I Access Funds Deposited From Mobile Checking?

-Though the idea of taking a snapshot of your check might suggest immediate access, using the mobile deposit method does not guarantee your money for instant use.
+Though taking a snapshot of your check might suggest immediate access, using the mobile deposit method does not guarantee your money for instant use.

-According to Federal Deposit Insurance Corporation and its Expedited Funds Availability Acts, only the first $200 of a mobile deposit must be made available on the next business day.
-Any amount above the $200 threshold is typically available to you within two business days.
-Some financial institutions offer same-day deposits, but others still may take longer to deposit the full amount of a check or checks into your account.
+According to the Federal Deposit Insurance Corporation and its Expedited Funds Availability Act, only the first $225 of a mobile deposit must be made available on the next business day.
+Any amount above the $225 threshold is typically available within two business days.
+Some financial institutions offer same-day deposits, but others may take longer to deposit the total amount of a check or checks into your account.

-It might seem like an inconvenience, the time between deposit and access is for the best.
+It might seem inconvenient, but the time between deposit and access is for the best.
 While federal-issued checks and wire transfers can get into your account more quickly, personal check deposits require a thorough quality check by your financial institution to help protect you against fraud.

 Check the terms of your financial institution for a better idea of the timeline you can expect.
-Using money that’s not yet in your account due to deposit complications will likely mean having to pay fees and additional costs.
+Using money not yet in your account due to deposit complications will likely mean paying fees and additional costs.

 At Minster Bank, the process is simple.
-When you make a mobile check deposit before 3 p.m., the funds are normally available in two business days.
+When you deposit a mobile check before 5 p.m., the funds are normally available in two business days.

 Mobile Deposit Requires An Extra Endorsement

-To better ensure the safety of using mobile deposit, the Federal Reserve established a new endorsement requirement on July 1, 2018.
-Accord to the FRB, any check that is to be deposited via mobile device must have the phrase “for mobile deposit only” written beneath the signature line on the back of the check.
+To better ensure mobile deposit safety, the Federal Reserve established a new endorsement requirement on July 1, 2018.
+According to the FRB, any check to be deposited via mobile device must have the phrase “for mobile deposit only” written beneath the signature line on the back of the check.

 Hang on to the Mobile-Deposited Check Before Trashing

-When the two weeks have passed, shred the paper check to protect your private information.
-If you want to hold onto it for longer just in case, make sure you keep it somewhere secure like a fireproof safe or lockbox.
+When two weeks have passed, shred the paper check to protect your private information.
+If you want to hold onto it longer, keep it somewhere secure, like a fireproof safe or lockbox.

 Get Started Using Mobile Check Deposits

-Mobile check deposit means never having to run to the ATM to put money in your account again, which is a great convenience.
+Mobile check deposit means never running to the ATM to put money in your account again, which is a great convenience.
 Knowing how to use the system and process safely and correctly ensures fewer headaches and less hassle.